rafaelcarvalhods/git-github-study/Readme.md

 git branch - show all the branchs and which one is being used

 git branch -D branch-name - delete branch

+#Merge
+git merge "branch-name" - Inserts changes in the default branch respecting chronological time that they were made and creates a new commit to merge branches

+#Rebase
+git rebase branch-name - Inserts changes in the default branch and add only one commit on the top of the commits list